So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 Defence lawyer (in chief): What happened after the police arrived at the scene?

 Defendant: 3 plain clothes officer came to me.
 One cursed and yelled at me saying I was a punk.
-Another took me to the waterbed and said to me "it's a small matter.
-If you confess you'd just get a confession.
+Another took me to the flowerbed and said to me "it's a small matter.
+If you confess you'd just get a fine.
 If you do not confess we will bring you to your home and go after your family members."
 And then the officer who yelled at me took out a notebook and wrote for a long while, before asking me to sign.
 I was very scared, so scared I was shaking, so I signed without reading the contents.

 And then the prosecutor will cross-examine the defendant, followed by re-examination (if any) by the defence lawyer.